Chase van de Geijn

 Welcome to my Theory of Everything!

 Howdy!
 I'm Chase van de Geijn, a eccentric AI Researcher and Orange Enthusiast with an interest in understanding AI at a deep mathematical level.
-I was doing my PhD at the University of Göttingen mainly focusing on Foundation models for Neuroscience.
+I am doing my PhD at the University of Göttingen mainly focusing on Foundation models for Neuroscience.
 In the past, I had started a PhD in Edinburgh in Applied Math target towards Geometric DL for Fluid Dynamics.
 I am also a co-organizer of the NeurReps Workshop in 2024 and 2025, but have stepped away to focus on teaching a GDL course this year.

 Research Interests